NALMS Committees & Programs

 Held each fall, NALMS’ premier event is our International Symposium where members and other lake management professionals come together for a collection of oral and poster technical presentations, hands-on workshops, field trips and non-stop discussions on managing lakes and reservoirs.
 Attendees are also treated to our exhibition hall where vendors display the latest lake-management tools.
 The symposium offers excellent opportunities for networking and lifelong professional associations are often forged at the NALMS symposium.
-Will you be joining us for NALMS 2017 in Denver, Colorado?
+Will you be joining us for NALMS 2019 in Burlington, Vermont?

 Harmful Algal Blooms (HABs) and cyanobacteria (blue-green algae) impact lakes and reservoirs around the world.
 While research on the ecology, monitoring, and management of HABs exists, it is diffuse and not easy to find.
 Our goal is to solve these issues with the Freshwater HAB Program.
 Please visit our page on HAB-related info and resources to learn more.